dictation-toolbox/dragonfly-scripts/README.md

 For starters I'm using [Dragon NaturallySpeaking](http://www.nuance.com/for-business/by-product/dragon/dragon-for-the-pc/dragon-professional/index.htm) 11, for speech recognition.

-Dragonfly is also supposed to be compatible with Windows Speech Recognition (WSR), but I haven't tried that.
+Dragonfly is also supposed to be compatible with Windows Speech Recognition (WSR), but I haven't tried that so it won't be covered here.

 ### Installing Natlink and Dragonfly
 > I recommend avoiding 64-bit on any of the packages you install, including Python.
 Also avoid 64-bit Java, on any applications you want to use when running Dragon naturally speaking.
 I have experienced problems with Dragon NaturallySpeaking when it comes to 64-bit.
 Particularly with Eclipse.